Law Firm SEO Expert — SEO For Attorneys -- Ranking Lawyers in the SERPs to get High Quality Cases

-Why is SEO Important for Attorneys?
+Lawyers: Why is SEO Important?

 Search Engine Optimization can make many millions of dollars per year for law firms because attorney search engine optimization catches potential clients in the small windows of their lives when they need a specific type of lawyer.